dpaez16/510SearchEngine/README.md

 Note: ```relevance_judgements.log``` is what the web app will use to log user clicks/doesn't click to (as relevance judgements).

 # Deployment
-We have depoyed the search engine, and it can be accessed by going to http://3.16.159.23/.
+We have depoyed the search engine, and it can be accessed by going to (EC2 link here).

 # System Description
 For our project, we used the meTaPy toolkit.
 To format the data so we could use the toolkit, we created a .dat file where each file in the dataset is represented as a line.
 We then use meTaPy to create an inverted index for the data.
 We used a unigram language model with the stopwords listed in ```stopwords.txt```.